-Whether you evacuate or stay in your house during a flood event, you may not be sure what to do about standing water.
+Whether you evacuate or stay in your house during a flood damage event, you may not be sure what to do about standing water.
 Primary and secondary damage will intensify the longer water lingers in a residence.
-Within a matter of days, building materials may begin to corrode or rot and mold growth will become likely.
+Within a matter of days, building materials may begin to corrode or rot, and mold growth will become likely.

-1. Contact United Water Restoration
+1. Contact United Water Restoration Group

 2. Schedule a Water Damage Inspection

-Our network of water damage restoration professionals includes specialists in your state, region or province.
+Our network of water damage restoration professionals includes specialists in your state, region, or province.
 Expect a call back as soon as possible and set up a time for inspection of flood damage.
-Specialists should arrive on site within hours and assess the quantity of standing water, contamination level and duration of damage to provide the most accurate estimate of cleanup costs possible.
+Specialists should arrive on-site within hours and assess the quantity of standing water, contamination level, and duration of damage to provide the most accurate estimate of cleanup costs possible.
 It may also be possible to provide preliminary estimates of costs for cleaning contents and tearing out and replacing ruined building materials.

-3. Arrange for Mitigation
+3. Arrange for Flood Damage Mitigation

 4. Have Your Home Cleaned and Disinfected

-5. Rebuild and Restore
+5. Rebuild and Restore After Flood Damage

 The aftermath of a flood is a challenging period for homeowners.
 Once the immediate threat of water is addressed, the focus shifts to rebuilding and restoration.
 This phase is not just about repairing the visible damage but ensuring the home is safe, functional, and resilient against future flooding events.